Varsity Club: Reunion

-The Varsity Club had a brief reformation in WCW in 1999 when Sullivan, Rotunda and Steiner teamed together at Starrcade on December 19, 1999.
+The Varsity Club had a brief reformation in World Championship Wrestling in 1999 when Sullivan, Rotunda and Steiner teamed together at Starrcade on December 19, 1999.
 The three men were ”Hacksaw” Jim Duggan’s surprise partners, showing up in their old letterman jackets and accompanied by a cheerleader, Leia Meow; they made her do pushups and bounce on a trampoline at ringside.
 The Club turned on Duggan at the end of the match, leaving him easy prey for The Revolution.
 The Club disbanded in late January 2000 after a brief feud with Don and Ron Harris.

 In September 2000, Williams and Rotunda reformed their team, under the name Varsity Club 2000, in All Japan Pro Wrestling.
 Williams had been a regular in AJPW since the original stable's break up and Rotunda started touring after leaving WCW.
 Despite winning the promotion's annual World's Strongest Tag Determination League tournament in December, they were never able to enjoy much success due to Rotunda's injuries and the phasing out of foreign talent left from the All Japan promotional system before the Pro Wrestling Noah split.

+Varsity Club 2000 team would continue to perform throughout the early 2000s in AJPW and IWA Japan, taking part as an upper-midcard tag-team fighting against the likes of Keiji Muto, Genichiro Tenryu, Mike Barton and Jim Steele, George Hines and Johnny Smith.
+The team would end because Steve Williams announced he had throat cancer on live TV in March 2004, needing to get surgery and was out of action for most of 2004.
+Mike Rotunda, not having a tag partner and as well as mounting injuries, retired in May 2004 having his own retirement show.